Corporate governance codes

 US companies listed on the NYSE are required to adopt and disclose corporate governance guidelines.
 The Listing Rules of the Financial Conduct Authority require each listed company incorporated in the UK to include in its Annual Report and Accounts a statement of how it has applied the principles of the UK Corporate Governance Code issued by the Financial Reporting Council and a statement as to whether or not it has complied with the code provisions of the UK Corporate Governance Code throughout the accounting period covered by the Annual Report and Accounts.
 A company that has not complied with the code provisions, or complied with only some of the code provisions or (in the case of provisions whose requirements are of a continuing nature) complied for only part of an accounting period covered by the report, must specify the code provisions with which it has not complied, and (where relevant) for what part of the reporting period such non-compliance continued, and give reasons for any non-compliance.
 As stated above, HSBC Holdings complied throughout 2017 with the applicable code provisions of the UK Corporate Governance Code.
 The UK Corporate Governance Code does not require HSBC Holdings to disclose the full range of corporate governance guidelines with which it complies.

 Under NYSE standards, companies are required to have a nominating/corporate governance committee composed entirely of directors determined to be independent in accordance with the NYSE’s corporate governance rules.
-All of the members of the Nomination Committee during 2017 were independent non-executive Directors, as determined in accordance with the UK Corporate Governance Code.
-The terms of reference of our Nomination Committee, which comply with the UK Corporate Governance Code, require a majority of members to be independent non-executive Directors.
+All of the members of the Nomination Committee (the Nomination & Corporate Governance Committee since April 2018) during 2017 were independent non-executive Directors, as determined in accordance with the UK Corporate Governance Code.
+The terms of reference of our Nomination & Corporate Governance Committee, which comply with the UK Corporate Governance Code, require a majority of members to be independent non-executive Directors.
 In addition to identifying individuals qualified to become Board members, a nominating/corporate governance committee must develop and recommend to the Board a set of corporate governance principles.
-The Nomination Committee’s terms of reference do not require it to develop and recommend corporate governance principles for HSBC Holdings, as HSBC Holdings is subject to the corporate governance principles of the UK Corporate Governance Code.
-The Board of Directors is responsible under its terms of reference for the development and review of Group policies and practices on corporate governance.
+The Nomination and Corporate Governance Committee is responsible under its terms of reference for the development and review of Group policies and practices on corporate governance.

 Under NYSE standards, companies are required to have a compensation committee composed entirely of directors determined to be independent in accordance with the NYSE’s corporate governance rules.
 All of the members of the Group Remuneration Committee during 2017 were independent non-executive Directors, as determined in accordance with the UK Corporate Governance Code.
 The terms of reference of our Group Remuneration Committee, which comply with the UK Corporate Governance Code, require at least three members to be independent non-executive Directors.
 A compensation committee must review and approve corporate goals and objectives relevant to chief executive officer compensation and evaluate a chief executive officer’s performance in light of these goals and objectives.
 The Group Remuneration Committee’s terms of reference require it to review and approve performance-based remuneration of the executive Directors by reference to corporate goals and objectives that are set by the Board of Directors.